Air Canada (TSE:AC) PT Lowered to C$29.00

-Air Canada (TSE:AC) had its price objective decreased by analysts at TD Securities from C$31.00 to C$29.00 in a research report issued to clients and investors on Tuesday, BayStreet.CA reports.
-The brokerage currently has a “hold” rating on the stock.
-TD Securities’ target price would indicate a potential upside of 10.60% from the stock’s current price.
+Air Canada (TSE:AC) had its target price dropped by equities researchers at National Bank Financial to C$29.00 in a research note issued on Wednesday, Stock Target Advisor reports.
+The firm presently has a “sector perform” rating on the stock.
+National Bank Financial’s price target indicates a potential upside of 14.04% from the company’s current price.
+National Bank Financial also issued estimates for Air Canada’s Q1 2021 earnings at ($2.60) EPS, FY2021 earnings at ($10.19) EPS, FY2022 earnings at ($0.95) EPS and FY2023 earnings at $2.04 EPS.

 Air Canada (TSE:AC) last posted its quarterly earnings results on Friday, February 12th.
-The company reported C($4.08) earnings per share for the quarter, missing analysts’ consensus estimates of C($2.68) by C($1.40).
-The company had revenue of C$827.00 million during the quarter, compared to analyst estimates of C$836.76 million.
-Equities analysts anticipate that Air Canada will post 0.12 earnings per share for the current fiscal year.
+The company reported C($4.08) EPS for the quarter, missing the consensus estimate of C($2.68) by C($1.40).
+The business had revenue of C$827.00 million for the quarter, compared to the consensus estimate of C$836.76 million.
+Research analysts expect that Air Canada will post 0.12 earnings per share for the current year.

 Air Canada provides domestic, U.S. transborder, and international airline services.
 It offers scheduled passenger services under the Air Canada Vacations and Air Canada Rouge brand name in the Canadian market, the Canada-U.S. transborder market, and in the international market to and from Canada, as well as through capacity purchase agreements on other regional carriers.